aceres/cas-fee-project2-af/README.md

 http://www.manducare.ch
 `

-## Build for the development modus on firebase host
+## Build it for the development modus on firebase host

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

-## Build for the production modus on firebase host
+## Build it for the production modus on firebase host

 Run `ng build -prod --aot=false` to build the project.
 The build artifacts will be stored in the `dist/` directory.